top of page

 Repurpose the Jewelry

-If wearing the heirloom jewelry isn’t appealing, consider repurposing it.
+If wearing the heirloom jewelry isn’t appealing, let’s consider repurposing it.
 Many jewelers specialize in transforming old pieces into something fresh and exciting.

 Eye-level view of a jewelry box filled with assorted vintage pieces